krishnavteja/ReactNodeReadingList/README.md

 # ReactNodeReadingList
-Personal Reading List with status tracking using ReactJS and Node + Express + MongoDB backend and gulp for task handling.
+Proof of Concept to create a Personal Reading List using ReactJS and Node + Express + MongoDB backend and gulp for task handling.
+Used TypeScript for NodeJS api.

 Steps: